Julie-Chelsea/Peck/README.md

 # Learning Foreign Languages project
 A webapp to learn relevant vocabularies in a foreign language that are specific to each user's occupation tag(s).

 Basic user structure implemented at [Peck](https://peck.herokuapp.com).
+Membership capability available (email confirmation with SendGrid).
 Material not yet loaded.
-Waiting for frontend.
+Waiting for frontend to beautify.